vippsas/vipps-streamlabs/README.md

 cd /vipps-streamlabs
 ```

-3. Replace the image in application with your own
+3. Replace the image and name of streamer in application with your own

 Replace `stream-profile-picture.png` in the `/frontend/public/img` directory
 with your own.
 Height and width should be equal for best appearance.

+Change text on line 143 in document `frontend/src/client/home.jsx` to reflect correct streamer name.

 4. Cd into backend folder and init git
 ```bash